5. Single acting cylinder

-A single acting cylinder is a cylinder whose rod comes out due to the compressed air injected into the rear part.
+A single acting cylinder is a cylinder whose rod comes out due to compressed air introduced at the rear.

-The entry movement of the stem is carried out thanks to a spring that has little force, so it is not useful for moving external loads.
+The entry movement of the rod is carried out thanks to a spring that has little force, so it is not useful for moving external loads.

 This cylinder can exert force outwards, but it hardly exerts any force when moving inwards.